- Ellen Johnson Sirleaf faced challenger Winston Tubman

-After a 14-year civil war that devastated Liberia and left an estimated 250,000 people dead, voters are hoping for more peaceful and prosperous days ahead.
+The war devastated Liberia and left an estimated 250,000 people dead, and voters are hoping for more peaceful and prosperous days ahead.

-Johnson Sirleaf said she wants to preserve the peace.
+Johnson Sirleaf has said she wants to preserve the peace.

 "We've put in the fundamentals, the foundation -- the possibility to reach our accelerated growth and development, fix our infrastructure, the potential, and chances are so high," she said before the election.

-Major problems are evident in the country, with up to 80% of Liberians unemployed and a majority living without basic necessities such as water and electricity.
+Liberia faces many challenges: up to 80% of Liberians are unemployed and a majority live without basic necessities such as water and electricity.